Excessive Clotting

 Treatment of Excessive Clotting

-People who have had two or more clots are especially likely to be advised to take an anticoagulant such as warfarin or a DOAC for the rest of their lives.
+People who have had deep vein clots without a clear cause or recurrent blood clots are often advised to take an anticoagulant such as warfarin or a DOAC for the rest of their lives.
+Decisions regarding long-term anticoagulation in individual people need to take into account risk of bleeding.

 Other treatment depends on the location of the blood clot.